Keynote by Sumana Harihareswara*

 She has worked at Collabora, GNOME, QuestionCopyright.org, Fog Creek Software, Behavior, and Salon.com, and contributed to the MediaWiki, AltLaw, Empathy, Miro, and Zeitgeist open source projects.
-She is a blogger at GeekFeminism and an advisory board member for the Ada Initiative, and was editor and release organizer for GNOME Journal.
-Harihareswara has presented at Foo Camp, Open Source Bridge 2013, Open Source Bridge 2012, Open Source Bridge 2011, Open Source Bridge 2010, MindCamp Seattle 2008 (“Three Models of Power: A Political Science Lens on Your Organization”), and several Wikimanias, and keynoted PICC and code4lib .
+She is a blogger at GeekFeminism and a member of the board of directors of the Ada Initiative, and was editor and release organizer for GNOME Journal.
+Harihareswara has presented at Foo Camp, PyCon 2014, Open Source Bridge 2013, Open Source Bridge 2012, Open Source Bridge 2011, Open Source Bridge 2010, several Wikimanias, and MindCamp Seattle 2008, and keynoted PICC.
 She has led or organized several Wikimedia hackathons, taught several courses at UC Berkeley, and performed at Bay Area stand-up comedy venues.
-She holds an MS in Technology Management from Columbia University and lives in New York City.
+She holds an MS in Technology Management from Columbia University and participated in Hacker School in 2013, and lives in New York City.

 If you want to keep up with her, you can check out Cogito, Ergo Sumana for blogging or @brainwane for microblogging.